 - Conclusion: "This hydrodynamic effect together with the chemical effect accounts for the soot reduction in the recirculation zone."
 In the LES, maybe.
 In the experiments, not proven.

-Unfortunately, due to the limited information that can be obtained by direct measurements, LES was performed to understand what is really going on.
+Unfortunately, due to the limited information that can be obtained by direct measurements, LES was performed to understand the role of these effects.
 The LES model has been validated through previous studies in the cited literature, and, in the current study, comparisons based on the soot volume fraction qualitatively validate the computational results.

 * Minor comments